prysmaticlabs/documentation/website/docs/wallet/exiting-a-validator.md

 * [Learn more about phases of Ethereum 2](https://docs.ethhub.io/ethereum-roadmap/ethereum-2.0/eth-2.0-phases/)

 :::caution
-It is important to note that ONE CANNOT WITHDRAW their staked GöETH until Phase 2 of the system.
+It is important to note that ONE CANNOT WITHDRAW their staked ETH until Phase 2 of the system.
 In order to perform a voluntary exit, please enter the below passphrase when using `accounts-v2 voluntary-exit`:

 **Exit my validator**
 :::